‘Bold And The Beautiful’ Spoilers For Wednesday: Paris Confused By Zoe’s Reaction

 Zoe Explodes On The Bold and the Beautiful

 Those who follow the soap opera know that the real reason that Zoe is upset is that she has the hots for Zende herself.
 She’s angry because Paris has made a move on a man she fancies.
 Before she and Carter Walton (Lawrence Saint-Victor) got engaged, she and Zende used to flirt.
-But now the designer has kept it strictly professional between them.
+Since then, the designer has kept it strictly professional between them.

 Of course, it won’t be long before Paris figures out what’s really going on.
 She knows a little bit about human nature, and Zoe has been flaring up a lot around Zende.